Zachariah Chandler: U.S. Senator (1857–1875)

 Chandler supported higher tariff rates, the creation of a national bank, and voted for greenbacks as an emergency war measure, but strongly condemned any inflation of the currency.
-Chandler supported Reconstruction Acts that gave civil rights to African Americans, but criticized reconstruction for being too lax.
+Chandler supported Reconstruction Acts that gave civil rights to African Americans but criticized reconstruction for being too lax.
 On January 5, 1866, Chandler authored a resolution for non-intercourse with Great Britain for refusing to negotiate the Alabama Claims, but this was rejected by the Senate.
-During the Civil War Great Britain secretly allowed Confederate warships to be armed in British ports.
+During the Civil War, Great Britain secretly allowed Confederate warships to be armed in British ports.
 These ships, including the CSS Alabama, did much to destroy Union commerce causing great monetary damage to the Union war effort.
 On November 29, 1867, in retaliation to Britain, Chandler submitted a resolution that Abyssinia be recognized as a belligerent nation at war against Great Britain, demanding that Abyssinia be given the "same rights which the British had recognized to the Confederacy" during the Civil War.
-During the election of 1868 Chandler was chairman of the Republican Congressional Committee.
+During the election of 1868, Chandler was chairman of the Republican Congressional Committee.

+Chandler was known as one of the Radical Republicans who pushed for harsher punishment for the former rebels, and greater liberties for African-Americans.
+After the war, he angrily stated that "Every man who murdered and stole and poisoned was a Democrat".

-During his entire Senate career Chandler used his Senatorial federal patronage to increase his own political power.
+During his entire Senate career, Chandler used his Senatorial federal patronage to increase his own political power.
 Chandler's methods of obtaining power were considered "openly partisan and despotic if not actually corrupt" in obtaining control of the Republican machine in Michigan.
 Chandler was for many years Michigan's undisputed Republican boss.
-The Democratic landslide during the election of 1874 broke his Senatorial power and he was defeated by Isaac P. Christiancy while seeking election for a fourth term, when the Michigan legislature deadlocked.
+The Democratic landslide during the election of 1874 broke his Senatorial power and he was defeated by Isaac P. Christiancy while seeking election for a fourth term when the Michigan legislature deadlocked.